-As a subsidiary company of Global China Academy (the UK-based independent worldwide fellowship that encourages comprehensive studies on China in the social sciences and humanities) the bilingual publications of Global China Press serve the purposes of disseminating related academic research, knowledge transfer and public education globally.
+A subsidiary company of Global China Academy (the UK-based independent worldwide fellowship that encourages comprehensive studies on China in the social sciences and humanities) Global Century Press (formerly Global China Press) publishes bilingual works that serve the purposes of disseminating related academic research, knowledge transfer and public education globally.

 GCP's dual language styles and rules have been developed with both English and Chinese academics, graphic designers, editors and proofreaders over the last few years.
-They reached their most up-to-date form in the book China and the Shared Human Future: Exploring Common Values and Goals, by Martin Albrow, edited by Xiangquan Chang, which was formally launched at the London Book Fair 2022.
+They reached their most up-to-date form in the book China and the Shared Human Future: Exploring Common Values and Goals, by Martin Albrow, edited by Xiangqun Chang, which was formally launched at the London Book Fair 2022.
 GCP is applying its house style to all published journals and books and making them available in paper form by submitting them to the UK's deposit libraries and online by submitting them to Crossref.
 GCP dual language information is displayed at the end of each book.
 This service forms a feature of GCP's publication.